michaeldelali/RecallWeave/.github/SECURITY.md

 crash the engine, a path-traversal via `--dir` or the export pack, or an SVG that escapes its escaping - please report it privately:

+- Email: `michaeldelali@users.noreply.github.com` (via GitHub contact)
+- Or open a GitHub security advisory on this repository.

+Include the store/pack files and the command line used.
+We aim to acknowledge